Fredgroom/Fredgroom/README.md

 ## Live Projects

-Here are examples of projects that I delivered and are currently live:
+Here are some live projects that I've worked on:

 [Sounds Super](https://soundssuper.co/) - A marketing website for a podcasting agency.
 Built with TailwindCSS and React